-Martinsville faces a common challenge with other mountainous areas of virginia with soil loss due to erosion issues.
-A permaculture designed growing space address water management, but also creates a bounty of mulch as well as organic materials.
+Martinsville, Virginia, faces a typical challenge with other mountainous areas, soil loss due to erosion issues.
+Permaculture-designed growing space addresses water management and creates a bounty of mulch and organic materials.

-In an urban environment you may gain bulk materials several times during the year.
-You may have some materials you recycle off site, others you recycle on site.
-For example, several six foot high pile of leaves I received from neighbors late fall 2012 that was the basis of beginning grow areas.
+In an urban environment, you may gain bulk materials several times during the year.
+You may have some materials you recycle offsite, others you recycle on-site.
+For example, I received several six-foot-high piles of leaves from neighbors in late fall 2012 that were the basis of beginning grow areas.
 How to handle such an influx?

-Without proper materials management you have a mess of matted leaves, soggy lumps, and even smelly mold.
-Or using these insights you can have moisture rich organic materials that builds soil abundance.
+Without proper materials management, you'll have a mess of matted leaves, soggy lumps, and even smelly mold.
+Or using these insights, you can have moisture-rich organic materials that build soil abundance.
 Do you produce leaf mold, compost, or mulch?
-What kind of off site materials do you need to supplement available resources?
+What kind of offsite materials do you need to supplement available resources?

 These questions and many more are answered in materials management course ranging from:

 - Regenerative resources,

 These areas stack benefits into your permaculture design, providing you maximum abundance for limited inputs.
 You'll find new opportunities in your property to have the things you need without much effort or searching.